uwa-hpc/hpc-novice/_episodes/12-cluster.md

 //{: .callout}
 {% endcomment %}

-The real work on a cluster gets done by the *worker* (or *compute*) *nodes*.
+The real work on a cluster gets done by the *compute* (or *worker*) *nodes*.
-Worker nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.
+Compute nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.

-All interaction with the worker nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called
+All interaction with the compute nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called
 {{ site.sched.name }}).
 We'll learn more about how to use the scheduler to submit jobs next, but for now, it can also tell us more